brunopetinati/Parking-Lot-Manager/README.md

 ## Details

 Prices will be calculated using the following formula: Total_Price = a_coefficient + b_coefficient * Delta_Hour(leaving - entering).
+Note: no delete routes were implemented.
+Errors in creating specified floors would require deletion in local DB.

 ## Installation